KYVENetwork/ksync/README.md

 ### DB-SYNC

-In this sync mode this tool pretends to be the tendermint process which communicates directly with the blockchain application over ABCI and replays the blocks against the app and manually writes the results to the DB directly.
+In this sync mode this tool mocks the tendermint process which communicates directly with the blockchain application over ABCI and replays the blocks against the app and manually writes the results to the DB directly.